PasiAhopelto/CsvToGraph/README.md

 # CsvToGraph

-Randon R scripts for CSV conversions.
-Nothing for general use, all specialized by my needs.
+R scripts for CSV conversions to Graphviz graphs.
+Nothing for general use, all specialized for my needs.

 ## DepencenciesToGraphs.R

+input.csv: semicolon separated columns where first is cell and next columns are its parents.

-R --no-save < input.csv
+R --no-save < DependenciesToGraphs.R
 dot -Tpng graph.dot seko.png